Life has exceptions, and Web Applications are no Exception

 CORS complications

 Another problem that unchecked HTTP status code causes to client developers is the false impression that they have CORS problems.
-As it is well-known, when some Javascript from a given site tries to get data from another site (as it normally happens in an API call), the browsers block the cross-site request by default, due to security reasons.
+As it is well-known, when some Javascript from a given site tries to get data from another site (as it normally happens in an API call, especially if you have some degree of microservice architecture), the browsers block the cross-site request by default, due to security reasons.
 API developers usually solve this problem by attaching an HTTP header to the API invocation’s output, which tells the browser to disable this restriction (or, in a few cases, it tells them to disable it for a list of known web domains).

 Happy coding, even when it’s not happy

-In conclusion, since life doesn’t always go as good as we wish and software isn’t infallible, you shouldn’t code as if it wasn’t so, exceptions never happen and you can always assume you have correct output generated by a successful component invocation.
+In conclusion, since life doesn’t always go as good as we wish and software isn’t infallible (remember that Murphy guy?), don’t code as if exceptions never occur or every component always returns valid output code.

-For if you do, sooner or later you’ll inevitably face issues, and worse, you might not see the actual reason why you’re facing them.
+For if you do, sooner or later you’ll inevitably face the consequences, and worse, you might not see the actual reason why you’re facing them.

 Bonus: my format for reporting exceptions from Java web API.